-In June 2017, the Board conducted a formal, structured evaluation that involved each director completing a confidential questionnaire covering the role, composition, processes and the carrying out of its responsibilities.
-The results of the questionnaire and an analysis of these results were reported to the Board by the Company Secretary.
+In June 2018, the Board conducted a formal, structured evaluation that involved each director completing a confidential questionnaire covering the role, composition, processes and the carrying out of its responsibilities.
+The results of the questionnaire and an analysis of these results were reported to the Chairman by the Company Secretary.
+Upon completion by the Chairman of one-on-one discussions with each director, the results of the evaluation will be discussed with the Board.
 A similar evaluation process was also undertaken by each of the Board committees in June 2016.